Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The model and objects of interest

 Stationary counterfactual distributions can be formed by replacing $\vbeta_i(y_i^j)$ by $\vbeta_i^g(y_i^j)$ in \eqref{eq:tmat}.
 That is

 We denote the resulting cross-sectional stationary distribution as $G_{\infty}$.
-We do not consider transformations $h_{it}$ as they would produce the stationary distribution $F_{\infty}$.
 Note that changes in $y_{i(t-1)}$ do not affect the stationary distribution by the ergodicity assumption.
+The stationary distribution is useful for analyzing dynamics of the distribution of $y_{it}$ in the long run.
+In practical applications where the actual distribution of $y_{it}$ may be continuous, we discretize the support $\mathcal Y_i$ separately for each unit.